-At 31 December 2014, no loans and advances to customers were deemed to be prohibited large exposures, prior to any eligible exemptions, in accordance with the requirements of Part Four of the CRR, Large Exposures.
-A limited number of customers account for a certain percentage of the Bank's loans and advances.
+As at 31 December 2015, no loans and advances to customers were deemed to be prohibited large exposures, prior to any eligible exemptions, in accordance with the requirements of Part Four of the CRR, Large Exposures.
+A limited number of customers account for a certain per centage of the Bank's loans and advances.

-Credit risk attributable to concentration of investments is not considered by the directors to be significant in view of the credit standing of the issuers.
+Credit risk attributable to concentration of investments is not considered by the Directors to be significant in view of the credit standing of the issuers.